GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Introduction

-Previous studies in this field focused on the effect of the substrate on the band gap and the binding energies.\cite{Hueser2013, Lin2014,Ryou2016,Park2018,Steinhoff2018,Waldecker2019} In this work, we expand on previous work by investigating the effect of substrate screening effect on the quasiparticle bands, carrier effective masses, spectral density and plasmon satellites.
+Previous studies in this field focused on the effect of the substrate on the band gap and the binding energies.\cite{Hueser2013, Lin2014,Ryou2016,Park2018,Steinhoff2018,Waldecker2019} Since calculations with explicit substrates to capture the screening of a semi-infinite bulk insulator are currently beyond reach, all previous work relied on simple models of substrate screening.
+Here we also model the substrate screening using an effective dielectric continuum, and we expand on previous work by investigating the effect of dielectric screening on the quasiparticle bands, carrier effective masses, spectral density and plasmon satellites.
 To this aim, we perform state-of-the-art many-body \GW{} calculations for the archetypal TMD monolayer MoS$_2$.
-Substrate polarization is accounted for by screening the Coulomb potential entering the calculation of the polarizability within the random phase approximation.
-To make the analysis directly relevant to experiments, we choose the dielectric constants corresponding to h-BN and SiO$_2$, which are commonly used with TMDs.
-We show that the renormalization of quasiparticle energies can be significant, for example the band gap of monolayer MoS$_2$ decreases by as much as 250~meV when considering a SiO$_2$ substrate, and the hole effective mass increases by 27\%.
-Furthermore, we find that dielectric screening changes the nature of the gap from indirect to direct, and shifts plasmon satellites.
+Substrate polarization is accounted for within a simple model whereby we screen the Coulomb potential entering the calculation of the polarizability within the random phase approximation.
+To make the analysis directly relevant to experiments, we choose the dielectric constants corresponding to hexagonal boron nitride (h-BN) and SiO$_2$, which are commonly used with TMDs.
+We show that the renormalization of quasiparticle energies can be significant; for example the band gap of monolayer MoS$_2$ decreases by as much as 250~meV when considering a SiO$_2$ substrate, and the hole effective mass increases by 27\%.
+Furthermore, we find that the model dielectric environment changes the nature of the gap from indirect to direct, and shifts plasmon satellites.

-The manuscript is organized as follows.
-In Sec.~\ref{sec.methods} we briefly review the SternheimeGW method used in this work, we discuss computational details, and we provide numerical convergence tests.
-In Sec.~\ref{sec.results} we report our results on the quasiparticle band structure of monolayer MoS$_2$ in the presence of substrate screening, we analyze the renormalization of band gap and effective masses, and we discuss the influence of the dielectric environment on the spectral function and plasmon satellites.
+This paper is organized as follows.
+In Sec.~\ref{sec.methods} we briefly review the SternheimerGW method used in this work, we discuss computational details, and we provide numerical convergence tests.
+In Sec.~\ref{sec.results} we report our results on the quasiparticle band structure of monolayer MoS$_2$ in the presence of an effective dielectric screening, we analyze the renormalization of the band gap and effective masses, and we discuss the influence of the dielectric environment on the spectral function and plasmon satellites.
 In Sec.~\ref{sec.conclusions} we summarize our findings and offer our conclusions.